AlexJReid/blog/content/posts/bigtable-filtering.md

 There are several differences from DynamoDB.
 Most of note are:

-- no sort keys, the only index is a single, lexicographically-ordered row key
+- no sort keys, the only index is a single, lexicographic-ordered row key
 - no automatically created secondary indexes
 - no reverse scans
 - no triggers to fan out the creation of duplicate records